ableskewer/1st-milestone-project-Code-Institute/README.md

 <h2>Credits</h2>
 Found inspiration on font-shadows from stackoverflow.com forums.
+As well as css-tricks.com on different kinds of styling

 <h3><b>Content</b></h3>
 <ul>
 <li>The text for section Y was copied from the Wikipedia article Z</li>